The Light Between Us: Developing Desire Through the Female Gaze

 Applying Bunny Yeager's photographic philosophy to the architecture of sapphic erotica.

-There is a specific kind of silence that falls over a writer when they realize a scene isn’t working.
+There is a specific kind of silence that falls over a writer when they realise a scene isn’t working.
 It isn’t the silence of writer’s block; it is the silence of dissonance.
 I experienced this recently while drafting an intimate scene between two women.
 The mechanics were correct.
 The anatomy was accurate.
 The progression of intimacy followed a logical arc.
 And yet, when I read it back, it felt like I was watching through a keyhole.
 It felt stolen.
 It felt cold.

 I was writing erotica, but I had forgotten the erotics of safety.